CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

 netq show notification channel [json]
 ```

 The configuration is different depending on whether you are using the on-premises or cloud version of NetQ.
-No SMTP configuration is required  for cloud deployments as the NetQ cloud service uses the NetQ SMTP server to push email notifications.
+Do not configure SMTP for cloud deployments as the NetQ cloud service uses the NetQ SMTP server to push email notifications.

 For an **on-premises** deployment:

 1. Set up an SMTP server.
 The server can be internal or public.

 2. Create a user account (login and password) on the SMTP server.
-Notifications are sent to this address.
+NetQ sends notifications to this address.

 3. Create the notification channel using this form of the CLI command: